ibrahimAlobaid0/assignment-4/ai-usage-report.md

 4. **Kept Control**: Used AI as assistant, not code generator

 ### What I Rejected
-Complex animation libraries—kept it vanilla JavaScript
+Complex animation libraries—kept it JavaScript
 Advanced form frameworks—built custom validation
 Unnecessary features—stayed focused on requirements